 Split is one of Croatia’s largest and most vibrant cities.
 The city centre is shaped by the beautiful Diocletian’s Palace.
 Unlike Roman ruins in other parts of Europe, this roman fortress isn’t so much a tourist attraction as it is an integral part of the town centre.
-You can visit Split on our Croatia Yacht Tour.
+You can visit Split on Sail Croatia’s Navigator Cruises

 Welcome to one of Bosnia’s secret paradise spots!
 Spectacular waterfalls cascade into a natural plunge pool, perfect for a refreshing dip.
 Kravice is a great introduction to the natural beauty of Bosnia and Herzegovina.